talwat/indiepkg/README.md

 The **stable** branch is only updated whenever a release is made, and is not recommended for use *yet* because it will sometimes not work due to changes in the package files.

 The **main** branch is the default git branch, and contains the **newest** code.
 This is not recommended for use because it has a higher chance of being broken.

+## FAQ

+### So it's like the AUR?

+Kind of.
+For one packages are checked, and there is also an official package manager unlike the AUR which is commonly paired with an AUR helper.

+It also obviously works on other operating systems besides just Arch Linux.